mutualmobile/ComposeSensors/README.md

 Accessing sensor data of your Android devices just became quick and easy ⚡️

-This library provides a convenice wrapper over the [Sensor APIs](https://developer.android.com/guide/topics/sensors/sensors_overview) for Android to be used with Jetpack Compose.
+This library provides a convenience wrapper over the [Sensor APIs](https://developer.android.com/guide/topics/sensors/sensors_overview) for Android to be used with Jetpack Compose.

 ## WIP 🚧
 This library is a work-in-progress and is subject to major changes.
 Our team is working hard to get it stable as soon as possible.
 Thank you for your patience 🌺